Everything You Need to Know About Getting Eyelash Extensions

 How long do eyelash extensions last?

-According to Blink Beauty Bar, lash extensions typically last 4-6 weeks (just under a full growth cycle of natural eyelashes).
+According to a representative from Blink Beauty Bar, lash extensions typically last four to six weeks (just under a full growth cycle of natural eyelashes).
 However, since everyone’s lash growth, skin type, and makeup routine differs, this can change from person to person.
+Once you notice your lash extensions looking less luxe and more sparse, it's probably time to schedule a fill.

 Will eyelash extensions damage my natural lashes?

-Patel explains that lash extensions only cause damage to your natural lashes if they are applied incorrectly, “which is why it’s key to choose a salon that you trust or have been recommended,” she says.
-“At Blink we have a stringent training program in place to make sure all of our treatments are carried out to the highest standard, but this is the kind of thing you should be on the lookout for before booking any appointment.”
+Patel explains that lash extensions only cause damage to your natural lashes if they are applied incorrectly, which, according to her, "is why it’s key to choose a salon that you trust or has been recommended.”
+Patel tells that, "At Blink we have a stringent training program in place to make sure all of our treatments are carried out to the highest standard, but this is the kind of thing you should be on the lookout for before booking any appointment.”